p-alexisv/alexis-pks-pipelines/README.md

 Step 7: Go to the Concourse UI and trigger the first job (create-opsman-vm)

 Step 8: Relax, sit back and watch it fly to completion.
 ETA 50 mins.
+Once completed you will have a PKS foundation (with Ops Man, Director and PKS VMs).